vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 }
 ```

-However, note that there is a caveat with "Has Many Through" relationship.
-When creating data that contains "Has Many Through" relationship without intermediate pivot records, the intermediate record will not be generated.
-Let's say you have the following model definitions.
+### Generating Intermediate Records

+When creating data that contains [Has One Through](../model/relationships.md#has-one-through) or [Has Many Through](../model/relationships.md#has-many-through) relations, intermediate records will not be generated without specifying supporting relations that allows Vuex ORM to normalize the data before persisting to the store.

+For example, let's take a look at the following `hasManyThrough` relation.
+The `Country` model can access many `Post` records through a `User` with the support of `hasMany` relations defined on `Country` and `User`.

 ```js
 class Country extends Model {